-JOHANNESBURG—China has started to build factories across Africa to manufacture electric vehicles, a strategy market analysts say will likely flood the world with cheap EVs and allow Chinese companies to dominate the global automobile industry far into the future.
+JOHANNESBURG—China has started to build factories across Africa to manufacture electric vehicles (EV), a strategy that market analysts say will likely flood the world with cheap EVs and allow Chinese companies to dominate the global automobile industry far into the future.

 Automakers under the communist regime are already benefiting from huge subsidies, resulting in dramatic increases in production and allowing China to severely undercut prices of EVs made elsewhere, including in the United States.

-The automobile sector in mainland China has been the largest in the world measured by unit production since 2008, said JATO Dynamics, a global leader in automotive data, analysis, and intelligence.
+The automobile sector in mainland China has been the largest in the world—measured by unit production—since 2008, according to JATO Dynamics, a global leader in automotive data, analysis, and intelligence.

 “China wants to maintain this advantage by adding Africa to its quiver but it knows there are factors beyond its control.
-For example, Chinese-built EVs currently get hit by 100 percent tax when sold in America,” said Layton Beard, an analyst at South Africa’s Automobile Association.
+For example, Chinese-built EVs currently get hit by 100 percent tax when sold in America,” Layton Beard, an analyst at South Africa’s Automobile Association, said.

 “I’ve never seen such proactive moves in the global motor vehicle industry as I’m seeing from the Chinese; it seems like they’re up to something new every week.”

-In May, U.S. President Joe Biden announced that tariffs on Chinese EVs would increase from 25 percent to 100 percent.
+In May, U.S. President Joe Biden announced that tariffs on Chinese EVs would increase to 100 percent from 25 percent.

 “A 100 percent tariff rate on EVs will protect American manufacturers from China’s unfair trade practices.”

-Beard, like other global auto trade experts who spoke to The Epoch Times, believes that the planned Chinese EV manufacturing rollout in Africa is designed, in great part, to “offset present and future loss of profits” caused by Western trade restrictions.
+Beard, like other global auto trade experts who spoke with The Epoch Times, said he believes that the planned Chinese EV manufacturing rollout in Africa is designed, in great part, to “offset present and future loss of profits” caused by Western trade restrictions.

-He said Beijing is positioning Chinese automobile giants, including BYD, Chery, SAIC Motor Corp, and Changan Auto, for “aggressive” moves into markets previously dominated by Japanese, American, and European models.
+He said Beijing is positioning Chinese automobile giants, including BYD, Chery, SAIC Motor Corp, and Changan Auto, for “aggressive” moves into markets previously dominated by Japanese, U.S., and European models.

-The report added that while Chinese EVs aren’t very prevalent on European or American roads, “they are increasingly on the radar.”
+The report added that although Chinese EVs aren’t very prevalent on European or U.S. roads, “they are increasingly on the radar.”

 JATO said that last year, for the first time, China’s carmakers outsold their U.S. counterparts, “a testament to the shifting power dynamics in the global auto market.”

-The analysis said Chinese brands led by BYD sold 13.4 million new vehicles last year, beating the 11.9 million units delivered by American brands such as Ford and Chevrolet.
+The analysis said Chinese brands, led by BYD, sold 13.4 million new vehicles last year, beating the 11.9 million units delivered by U.S. brands such as Ford and Chevrolet.

 “EVs are to play a central role in the ambitious objective of zero-emission targets set for 2050.
 The market is growing.
 It’s growing fast.
-And it’s growing everywhere,” said Virta.
+And it’s growing everywhere,” Virta said.

-According to the IEA, worldwide EV sales reached almost 14 million in 2023, 35 percent up on 2022, with the global electric car fleet rising to 40 million last year.
+According to the IEA, worldwide EV sales reached almost 14 million in 2023, 35 percent more than in 2022, with the global electric car fleet rising to 40 million last year.

-The agency said the upward trend in global EV sales is continuing in 2024, growing by 25 percent in the first quarter of the year compared to the same period in 2023.
+The agency said the upward trend in global EV sales is continuing in 2024, as sales were 25 percent higher in the first quarter of the year than in the same period in 2023.

 Virta predicts at least 17 million sales by the end of 2024.

-“Electric cars could account for 20 percent of total car sales by then,” its report said.
+“Electric cars could account for 20 percent of total car sales by then,” Virta said in its report.

-At the recent Forum on China-Africa Cooperation (FOCAC) summit in Beijing, CCP leader Xi Jinping promised to pump almost $51 billion into African economies over the next three years.
+At the recent Forum on China–Africa Cooperation (FOCAC) summit in Beijing, Chinese regime leader Xi Jinping promised to pump almost $51 billion into African economies over the next three years.

-“Chinese officials told us a big chunk of this money will be used to construct electric vehicle manufacturing plants for the big Chinese carmakers, providing thousands of jobs to Africans and also making our roads full of clean energy vehicles,” said Joseph Kahama, a member of a Tanzanian business delegation that attended FOCAC.
+“Chinese officials told us a big chunk of this money will be used to construct electric vehicle manufacturing plants for the big Chinese carmakers, providing thousands of jobs to Africans and also making our roads full of clean energy vehicles,” Joseph Kahama, a member of a Tanzanian business delegation that attended FOCAC, said.

 “America is still fixated on making and driving cars driven by fossil fuels, and to a smaller degree hybrid vehicles,” Lamprecht told The Epoch Times.